 Use this medicine only as directed by your doctor.
-Do not use more or less of it, and do not use it more often or for a longer time than your doctor ordered.
+Do not use more of it, do not use it more often, or do not use it for a longer time than your doctor ordered.

-This medicine is usually taken twice a day.
-If you are taking 2 doses a day, it is best to take the medicine 30 minutes before your breakfast and evening meal.
+This medicine is usually taken two times a day.
+If you are taking two doses per day, it is best to take the medicine 30 minutes before your breakfast and evening meal.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.